bradshawsguide/website/src/content/2-routes/17-charing-cross-to-folkestone-and-dover/route.md

 (station: red-hill)

+This is one of the most important junctions of the Kent and Sussex Railways.
+The [Reigate and Reading Branch](/routes/reigate-to-reading) goes to the west, through the vale of Dorking to Guildford and Reading, communicating thence to any part of the kingdom.

 ### Red Hill to Tunbridge
 On leaving Reigate, the railway turns off towards the south-east, past the village of Nutfield, a short distance beyond which is Bletchingly, both situated on a range of hills.
 Bletchingley church is a handsome building containing several line monuments and there are the remains of a castle in the neighbourhood.